All steps

 The university's own application

 After (or alongside) CGSIS, complete the university's own online application on its international students' portal.
-This is usually where you upload the same documents again, select your exact program, and pay the application fee if the university charges one (commonly CNY 400-800).
-Some universities also require you to courier hard copies of certain documents - for example original transcripts or the physical examination form - to their admissions office by a stated date, so read the admission notice carefully and post them with enough time to arrive before the deadline.
+This is usually where you upload the same documents again, select your exact program, and pay the official university application fee if your target route requires one.

 Quick tips